-Update: Desmond Child co-wrote with Katy Perry her big hit, “Waking Up In Vegas.”
+Update: Desmond Child co-wrote with Katy Perry (in 2009) her big hit, “Waking Up In Vegas.”

 Desmond Child has been one of the most successful, versatile songwriters in the music business for more than two decades.
 This consummate hitmaker first enjoyed success as an artist (with his group, Desmond Child & Rouge), then went on to co-write numerous hits for KISS, Bon Jovi, Aerosmith, Joan Jett, Michael Bolton and Cher.
 Most recently, he has co-written and produced several hits for Ricky Martin, including the breakthrough single, “Livin’ La Vida Loca.”
 Over the course of his career, Child has remarkably written forty, Top 40 chart hits.

 In a new interview, Child recalled moments from his entire career, including his early years as a writer/artist in Florida and New York, and which artists have inspired him.
 He talked about many of his hit songs, including how he established collaborations with KISS, Bon Jovi and Aerosmith.
 Lastly, he offers words of advice to aspiring songwriters and artists who are trying to break into the business.

 Growing up in Miami Beach, Child was first inspired by his mother, Elena Casals, a Cuban songwriter who has had cuts with Latin artists.
 “My mother loved music, and she was always writing songs,” explained Child.
 “As soon as I was able to sit on the piano, I started imitating her.
 I learned how to play piano, and started writing songs at a young age.”